Michael J. Ryan (doctor): Early life and education

 Mike Ryan is from the townland of Curry, near Tubbercurry, in County Sligo, Ireland.
 He grew up in the town of Charlestown in County Mayo.
 His father worked as a merchant sailor.

 Ryan trained in medicine at the National University of Ireland in Galway.
 He received training in orthopaedics in Scotland.
 Ryan has a Masters of Public Health (1992) from University College Dublin.
 He later completed specialist training in communicable disease control, public health and infectious disease at the Health Protection Agency in London.
 Ryan also completed the European Programme for Intervention Epidemiology Training (EPIET).

 In 2021, Ryan was awarded UCD Alumnus of the Year in Health and Agriculture Sciences.

 Career

 Early career

 In July 1990, Ryan moved to Iraq with his girlfriend, later his wife, to train Iraqi doctors.
 Very shortly after his arrival the Invasion of Kuwait happened, which suspended his work and meant he and his wife were made to work as doctors under captivity, often working under duress.
 A military convoy ran a vehicle Ryan was in off the road, crushing multiple vertebrae.
 Eventually Ryan and his wife were allowed to leave Iraq due to their injuries.
 Ryan's severe back injury prohibited him from working as a surgeon.
 He made a shift into the fields of public health and infectious disease.

-Ryan worked with the Bill & Melinda Gates Foundation on their efforts to stamp out infectious diseases in Africa.
+Ryan worked with the Bill & Melinda Gates Foundation on their efforts to eradicate infectious diseases in Africa.